mozilla-services/docs/source/sync/storageformat5.rst

 - **default**: Array of length 2 containing the default key pair (encryption key, HMAC key).
-- **collections**: Object mapping collection name to collection-specific key pairs which are arrays of length 2 (encryption key, hMAC key).
+- **collections**: Object mapping collection name to collection-specific key pairs which are arrays of length 2 (encryption key, HMAC key).
 - **collection**: String stating the collection of the record.
 Currently fixed to "crypto".